Jemjemsarg1223/Jemjemsarg1223/README.md

 You can click the Preview link to take a look at your changes.
 --->
-get more option on me if you want,just talk to my facebook account
+get more option on me if you want,just talk to my facebook account the right person is wrong for me cause the real person is that right